 But I didn’t drink.

-My inner lush kicked and screamed inside me for the better part of the day and there were a couple of times I nearly gave in and said, to hell with it.
+My inner lush kicked and screamed inside me for the better part of the day and there were a couple of times I nearly gave in and said, “to hell with it.
 It’s the holidays!
 We’re on vacation!
 All the expats are out at the bars right now.
-Let’s go be among them!
+Let’s go be among them!”

-To anyone who is experiencing the holidays sober for the first time, or maybe not the first time but are struggling anyway, I feel your pain.
+To anyone who is experiencing the holidays sober for the first time, or maybe not the first time but is struggling anyway, I feel your pain.
 It’s a bit like I’m white knuckling my way through New Year’s, and maybe I am, but if it gets me there in one sober piece, so be it.

 Here’s to one more week of 2016!